iwilfried/Adobe-XD-eBook/_docs/2-From Concept to Prototype/SharingProject.md

 ---
-title: Test a XD project
+title: Sharing Your XD Project
 category: 2-From Concept to Prototype
-order: 14
+order: 15
 ---

 Adobe XD has a wonderful sharing feature built in.
 Let’s look at how to share your prototype preview.